 Your goals are what you intend to achieve.
 We all, at every point in time, have things we intend to achieve.
 It can be a long term goal or a short term goal.
 The result then depends on how well you play your game; the tactics you use in achieving the set goals.

-A short or mini term goal is what you intend to achieve within a short period, like in the next few minutes or hours or days.
-A long term goal on the other hand is what you intend to achieve in months or years time.
+A short or mini-term goal is what you intend to achieve within a short period, like in the next few minutes or hours or days.
+A long term goal on the other hand is what you intend to achieve in months or years.

 First, you need to think of what your goals are.
-The last time, we talked on setting SMART goals.
-Your goals must be specific, measurable, achievable, realistic, and time-bound.
+Set SMART goals.
+Your goals must be Specific, Measurable, Achievable, Realistic, and Time-bound.

 Let your goal be one that is achievable.
 When you talk about being the greatest person in the universe, is it something that can be achieved on your end?
 While it’s not bad to strive for the best, you also need to be certain of how far you can go with it, so you don’t end up a failure to yourself.
 Don’t set your goals so high that you end up a loser.

 Your goals should be time-bound.
-You want to be the greatest person in the universe?
+Do you want to be the greatest person in the universe?
 When?